EUR/JPY Price Analysis: Further consolidation in store

-EUR/JPY remains stuck within a consolidative pattern around the 137.00 zone so far on Thursday.
+EUR/JPY adds to Monday’s decline and retests the 137.00 region on Tuesday.

-Further side-lined trading seems the name of the game for the cross in the short-term horizon.
-The breakout of this theme should meet the next barrier of note at the 2022 high around 140.00 (April 21) ahead of the June 2015 high at 141.05.
+The cross seems to have returned to the previous consolidative theme for the time being.
+The breakout of this phase is expected to shift the attention to a potential visit to the round level at 139.00 ahead of the 2022 high around 140.00 (April 21).
+Further up is seen the June 2015 peak at 141.05.

 EUR/JPY daily chart